sharathbio123/InsightQ_Lite/README.md

     R --> L
     L --> F
 ```
+For a dedicated standalone architecture reference, see [ARCHITECTURE.md](ARCHITECTURE.md).

 ### How the connections work
 1. The React frontend sends uploaded PDFs to `POST /upload`.